Vicky Losada: Manchester City

 Losada captaining Brighton in October 2024.

 On 5 July 2021, Losada signed for Manchester City on a two–year deal.
 She requested to wear the number 17 jersey to emulate the men's team's Kevin de Bruyne, who wears the same number.

 Roma

 In the winter transfer window of 2023, Losada signed for AS Roma after her two-year contract with Manchester City expired.

 Brighton & Hove Albion

 On 16 July 2023, Losada signed for Brighton & Hove Albion on a long-term deal.
 She was named club captain on 23 September 2023.
 On 9 July 2025, it was announced that Losada had been released from Brighton at the end of her two-season contract.
 She made 47 appearances in all competitions during her time playing for the Seagulls.

 Bristol City

 In August 2025, Losada joined Women's Super League 2 club Bristol City, signing a three-year contract.
 In September 2025, she was named as the club's captain for the 2025-26 season.
 Her headed goal in a 2–1 win over Durham won the WSL2 Goal of the Month award for October 2025.

+On 12 July 2026, Losada was announced at FC Badalona on a season long loan.